BrianJConway/CS415_Conway/PA2/README.md

 tasks you want to specify.
 The static scripts are formatted as "static" and then an odd number for the amount of tasks, then ".sh".

+The sequential image is output to "imageSeq.pim" and the parallel image is output to "imageStat.pim".
+The time taken to calculate all the pixel colors is output to the console.

 ### Makefile Instructions

 ```bash